NC State keeps the pressure on, drops NIU to 2-2

 Ultimately, those turnovers were enough to tip the scales.

-“I told (NC State coach Dave Doeren) afterwards, ‘You live and die by Cover Zero,’” Hammock said.
+“I told [NC State coach Dave Doeren] afterwards, ‘You live and die by Cover Zero,’” Hammock said.
 “They made a play, got us backed up and behind, and obviously we didn’t recover at that point.”

 Much that had gone right in their seismic upset of Notre Dame went wrong against NC State, and the Huskies paid dearly.
-NC State — coming off a blowout loss to ACC powerhouse Clemson — racked up 12 tackles for a loss, costing NIU 72 yards.
+NC State – coming off a blowout loss to ACC powerhouse Clemson – had 12 tackles for a loss, costing NIU 72 yards.
 The Wolfpack also forced four turnovers, though a few weren’t necessarily the quarterback’s fault.

 “They definitely presented some challenges and different looks,” said fullback Brock Lampe, who recovered a fumble for a first-quarter touchdown.
 “I think we matched up pretty well with them.
-I don’t think they (were more physical) than us.
+I don’t think they [were more physical] than us.
 We’ve just got to strain more and put together drives.”

 On the second play of the second quarter, with the Huskies facing a third and 6 from their 16, Hampton was hammered off a blindside blitz by Donovan Kaufman.
 It was enough to jar the ball loose, and Kaufman did the rest by scooping up the fumble for a 2-yard score and a 14-7 Wolfpack lead.